Tallinn

 City Introduction

-The Estonian capital of Tallinn is a unique city in Europe with its preserved medieval center, where you will feel a century-old atmosphere among the many buildings built in not least the 1400s-1500s, where trade brought great wealth to the city.
+Tallinn is the capital of Estonia and a unique city in Europe with its preserved medieval center, where you will feel a century-old atmosphere among the many buildings built in not least the 1400s-1500s, where trade brought great wealth to the city.

 The district behind Tallinn’s high medieval walls is a magnificent jumble of streets, alleys, passages and squares, where the distances are small and the experiences great.
 It is this part of Tallinn that most tourists come to see, but the areas around the medieval city also have a lot to offer with architecture from the recent centuries.